 Be sure to bring emergency snacks that are high in energy, food if you will be out walking during meal times, a warm drink, and more water than you think you’ll need.

 Suntan lotion, and also sunglasses are mostly necessary in the summer months.
 But the winter sun can be rather harsh, so it doesn’t hurt to be prepared.

 Take a fully charged mobile phone, but also bring change for a payphone or taxi should you need them as you may not always have signal when out walking.
 A watch is a great idea for keeping track of the time, should your phone run out of battery.

 In case of emergencies, take a basic first aid kit, whistle and torch.
 The international distress signal is six short whistle blasts or flashes with your torch, repeated at one-minute intervals, should you need to use it.

 It’s best to not rely on your GPS as this may not always work, or your phone might run out of battery.
 Map reading and navigation courses are a great idea if you are keen to get into walking so that you can find your way using a map and compass.

 And last but not least, if you find walking poles useful then you may wish to bring a pair along with you also.

-We hope this has given you all the information you need if you are planning a trip to the Lake District soon, and be sure to check out availability at our Lake District parks here at Pure Leisure for a nice and cosy base for your outdoor adventures!
+We hope this has given you all the information you need if you are planning a trip to go walking in the Lake District soon, and be sure to check out availability at our Lake District parks here at Pure Leisure for a nice and cosy base for your outdoor adventures!